-1.1 The NZOC's vision is to inspire pride and excellence in New Zealanders.
-Its purpose is to enable athletes and teams to compete and excel on the world stage, and to maximise the positive impact of the Olympic and Commonwealth Sports Movements in New Zealand.
-To help Athletes in this endeavour and to compete in a safe and fair environment, the NZOC is committed to the protection of the integrity of competitions at the Games.
-This includes the fight against doping, match-fixing, illegal betting and corruption.
+1.1 The NZOC's vision is to inspire pride and excellence in New Zealanders, enable athletes and teams to compete and excel on the world stage and to maximise the positive impact of the Olympic and Commonwealth Sports Movements in New Zealand.
+To help Athletes in this endeavour, and to compete in a safe and fair environment, the NZOC is committed to the protection of the integrity of competitions.
+This includes the fight against doping, match-fixing, prohibited betting and corruption.